-- Course Level: Fellowships are available for pursuing visiting programme.
+Course Level: Fellowships are available for pursuing a visiting programme.

-- Scholarship Award: Stipends range up to $3,700 per month for the purpose of defraying local housing and other miscellaneous living expenses and are subject to US tax law.
+Scholarship Award: Stipends range up to $3,700 per month for the purpose of defraying local housing and other miscellaneous living expenses and are subject to US tax law.
+Residents of the Washington, DC, metropolitan area receive a reduced stipend of $1,850 per month.
 Awards include a stipend to offset the cost of direct travel to and from Washington, DC.
-Residents of the Washington, DC, metropolitan area receive a reduced stipend of $1,850 per month, and do not receive a travel stipend.
-The funds provided through this award may be subject to US federal and/or state tax.
+Residents of the Washington, DC, metropolitan area do not receive a travel stipend.
+The funds provided through this award may be subject to the US federal and/or state tax.
 Please be advised the Mandel Center cannot provide individual tax advice.

-- English Language Requirements: All international applicants for whom English is not the native tongue must provide proof of competence in the English language.
+English Language Requirement: All international applicants for whom English is not the native tongue must provide proof of competence in the English language.

-How to Apply: All applications must be submitted in English via an online application process, found at apply.ushmm.org.
-The Fellowship Competition will close on November 15, 2018.
+How to Apply: All applications must be submitted in English via an online application process.
 All applications must consist of the following:

 - A project proposal, in PDF format, not to exceed five single-spaced pages

 - A curriculum vitae summary, in PDF format, not to exceed four single-spaced pages